kdflint/alliance-ship/README.md

 There is one component that Northbridge Technology Alliance needs in order to make GitHub hit the sweet spot of our [agile development methodology](https://github.com/Northbridge/playbook/wiki/1.How-We-Do), and that is backlog management.

 We have researched lots of task management tools, and there are some very nice ones available.
 However they require the construction of a siloed user base which is inconvenient and also does not scale well.
 Northbridge needs to work in an agile, backlog-driven fashion and also leverage the public infrastructure and userbase of GitHub, with all of those advantages.
 This project give us the GitHub-integrated backlog we need in order to do that seamlessly.

-####3/22/16 Update

-This project was begun Spring, 2015.
-Happy to report that Alliance has reached a stable and usable codebase.
-We are using it now for our day-to-day operations.
-Also, we've containerized our local installation procedures using Vagrant.

-####9/14/16 Update

-Our last big challenge is met -- OAuth authentication through GitHub.
-Now our teams are fully managed in GitHub.
-We just need to add a user to a Northbridge GitHub team in order for them to see their team's backlog in Alliance.
-More rationale for this feature is described [here](https://github.com/NorthBridge/alliance-community/issues/63).

 # Overview